BartMassey/blog-escape/README.md

 1. Run `python3 blog-escape.py drupal.example.org`.

-1. Move the resulting `nodes` and `files` directory to the root of your new archive website.
+1. Move the resulting `site` directory to the root of your new archive website.
 Adjust your webserver configuration as needed.

 ## Useful Links